 Below is a list of superb beaches and superb surfing spots that we recommend in the Salt Rock, Ballito, Umhlanga and Durban areas.
 Note that this is not a comprehensive list but rather those from which we have had positive feedback from the guests at our YOLO Spaces properties.

 Durban’s beaches rest along a part of golden sand known as the Golden Mile.
 Blessed with warm water, strong waves and vast expansion of sandy beaches, you’ll soon realize why Durban is everyone’s favourite beachfront playground.
 Durban’s beaches provide public amenities, shark nets, beacons to point out safe swimming, as well as lifeguards.

-Salt Rock beach is right outside The Beach House.
+Salt Rock Beach is right outside the Beach House Villa.
 Walk down to the beach with a cocktail in hand, a great book and soak up the sun on this wide sandy quiet beach.
 A small pool is just to the right for the children to play in.